 The Khazars are one of the most mysterious populations of the Old World whose abrupt disappearance from the history pages has tantalized scientists for years.
 Who were these Eurasian warriors?
 Were they Giants, Amazons, Turks, or Mongols?
-What happened to them and where are they now?
+What happened to them?
 Were they enslaved by their conquerors or were they absorbed into a different population?
 Where can we find their DNA residues?

 What can DNA tell us?
-Our DNA is like a history encyclopedia.
-It tells us the stories of our forbearers from the first human who walked on the earth to YOU.
-Different DNA regions can tell us whether you ancestors interbred with Neanderthals, while other regions tell us about the path your ancestors took out of Africa.
-It all depends on what you want to know and your ability to interpret the genetic code.
-We are interested in identifying populations around the world the carry the Caucasus signature.
-Because Caucasus people remained largely confined in the Caucasus, finding populations who carry these signature is the first step in relating them to the Khazars.
+Our DNA is like an diary.
+It holds the stories of our forebears from the first animals who walked on the earth to YOU.
+Different DNA mutations can tell us whether your ancestors interbred with Neanderthals, while other DNA mutations tell us about the paths that your ancestors took .
+It all depends on what you want to know and your ability to interpret the genetic data.
+In our case, we are interested in identifying populations around the world the carry signature of past populations.
+Because Caucasus people remained largely confined in the Caucasus, finding populations who carry their genetic signature is the first step in relating them to the Khazars.

 Why Khazars?
 Why now?
-Unlike the famous Greek, Roman, and Persian Empires, the history of the Khazar’s Empire remained a mystery, known only to very few people.
-The main reason was that the study of Khazaria was forbidden in the Soviet Union, where the major sites reside.
+Unlike the famous Greek, Roman, and Persian Empires, the history of the Khazarian Empire remained a mystery, known only to very few people.
+The main reason was that the study of Khazaria was forbidden in the Soviet Union where the major sites reside.
 Dr. Satanovsky, director of the Middle Eastern Institute in Moscow, said that Josef Stalin detested the idea that a Jewish empire had come before Russia’s own.
 He ordered references to Khazar history removed from textbooks because they “disproved HIS theory of Russian statehood.”
-Only now are Russian scholars free to explore the Khazar culture, and they are doing a tremendous job.
+Only now Russian scholars are free to explore the Khazar culture and they are doing a tremendous job.
 The Itil excavations, for example, sponsored by the Russian-Jewish Congress, recently revealed one of the three Khazar capital cities.
-While archeologists and historians are making their contribution to our knowledge of the Khazars, so should geneticists.
+While archaeologists and historians are making their contribution to our knowledge of the Khazars, so should geneticists.
 Unfortunately, Stalin was not the only one terrified of 1000 years old ghosts.
 The very notion of the Khazars is still terrifying many people, most of whom can be considered right-minded, at least until the Khazars are mentioned.
 This is because the Khazar Elite converted to Judaism in the 8th century.
 It remains unclear whether the remaining populations converted as well, but this single event immortalized the Khazars in the history books, unlike many other nameless populations that are called after their archaeological artefacts (at best).
 The idea that the Khazars contributed their essense to European Jews is not new at all, but seem to bother people who imagined that they descent from Biblical figures of a Levantine origin.
-Using genetic data we can unravel some of the mystery around these people who built their Empire of the basis of harmony and peace and later on joined the Jewish faith and perhaps contributed to Eastern European Jewish culture.
+Using genetic data we can unravel some of the mystery around these people who built their Empire of the basis of harmony and peace, adopted the Jewish faith, and perhaps contributed to Eastern European Jewish culture.